 “…a dream… again.
 I keep having the same dream.”

 “Come in.”
 He waved her out of the hall and heard her move into the doorway.

 He worried then, if others would be up so early, not to ask for entry but to invade, little bits of darkness trailing into the room around their ankles….

 He suggested, “Will you walk with me?
 The doctor says I really should get out more.”

 “I’ve come to ask you to walk much further than around the town…, Pastor.”

 There was always a catch just before she said his name.

 She used to call me “Tori.”

 He sighed, for no other reason than to acknowledge the reason for the change.
 Before his mother had blinded him, they’d had a friendship he’d taken for granted, a time and a place to share secrets, before trauma and therapy and relatives told him where to go.
 And then her brother had committed suicide.
-It’d been so hard to just talk since then without feeling monitored.
+It’d been so hard to just talk since then.

 “What is it?” he asked, again belatedly.